 “It’s like the way light travels in a fibre optic, no matter which way you bend the fibre.
 The light is being carried hundreds of kilometres by this layer of air that traps the light and stops it from being dispersed.”

-While it is exciting to contemplate unsolved mysteries and extraterrestrial encounters, many of the phenomena discussed likely account for a great deal of historical legends and UFO sightings which continue to be regularly reported by people on a daily basis.
-Now that you are more acquainted with such seemingly supernatural or alien phenomena, next time the conditions are right take some time to look closely for such extraordinary mirages and perhaps you will get a better feel for the stuff that legends are made of.
+You are now better acquainted with such seemingly supernatural or alien phenomena.
+Therefore, next time the conditions are right take time to look closely for such extraordinary mirages.
+And perhaps you will gain a better appreciation of the stuff that legends are made of.